Data protection information

 This includes:

-• the creation and provision of a data record for printing the ticket in paper form
+- the creation and provision of a data record for printing the ticket in paper form

-• the correction of previously transmitted personal data due to changes in contact details or similar reasons
+- the correction of personal data previously transmitted due to changes in contact details or similar reasons

 Legal basis for data processing